Skip to main content

 What reference books do you use?

-Editors working for Adirondack Editing generally use the Chicago Manual of Style (17th edition, brand new!
-Yes, we get excited about things like that...) and the Merriam-Webster’s Collegiate Dictionary (11th edition) as reference books for US style.
+AdkEd generally uses the Chicago Manual of Style (17th edition, brand new!
+Yes, we get excited about things like that...) and Merriam-Webster’s Online Dictionary as reference books for US style.
 For UK style, the Oxford English Dictionary and the Oxford Manual of Style are used.
-As a group, we also have many other style books available, including specific style guides for Christian books, Canadian style, Australian style, and internet style, as well as specialized industry guides (maritime, music, military, cuisine, Yiddish culture, etc.).
+Many other style books are also available to us, including specific style guides for Christian books, Canadian style, Australian style, and internet style, as well as specialized industry guides (maritime, music, military, cuisine, Yiddish culture, etc.).

 If you wish us to adhere to a different style manual, please specify which one.
 You will have the opportunity to detail any stylistic exceptions on the Submission Form.

-Our house style for fiction includes these rules, but there are many more defined on Adirondack Editing’s general style sheet.
+Our house style for fiction includes these rules, but there are many more defined on AdkEd’s general style sheet.
 Please ask for a copy if you’d like to see it!

 • Spell out numbers in dialogue, numerals in narrative over 100.